birkskyum/maplibre-native-wasm/README.md

 [Qt for WebAssembly](https://doc.qt.io/qt-6/wasm.html) allow those apps to run on the Web as well!

-Note: Qt isn't permissively licesnse like MapLibre Native, so be sure to check out the license requirement of your use-case.
+Note: Be sure to verify your use-case is within Qt's license.

 #### Roadmap
 Compilation and deployment of our Widget example app